gerpark/ftsim/docs/source/component.rst

 Orders
 ------

-Additionally it is possible to supply Orders.
-Each `order` (Task Order) is dynamically assigned to one Workstation and consists of one or more `tasks`.
-A Task basically consists of a `LE`, which carries the imaginary inventory.
+Additionally it is possible to supply :ref:`Orders<cfg_order>`.
+Each **Order** (Task Order) is dynamically assigned to one Workstation and consists of one or more **Tasks**.
+A `Task` basically consists of a `LE`, which has to be 'picked' at a `Workstation`.
+Before a Task can route a `LE` to a Workstation, that LE has to be in a storage area.
+The Taskorder itself starts if there is a free workstation and all `LE's` are available.